Search the site:

 • Encourage Referrals and Customer Reviews: Even though your customers are buying from you, they may need a little push to become brand promoters or ambassadors.

 One thing you can do is make it convenient for them to share their experiences.
-For example, you can send them short surveys, add a link to your review sites, ask them to rate their experience, give them a hashtag to use in their social media posts, and offer them perks when they complete these tasks.
+You can send them short surveys, add a link to your reviews, ask them to rate their experience and offer them perks when they complete these tasks.

 • Engage Beyond Digital: Whether your product is completely digital or not, you can offer additional tangible goodies so that your customers feel special.
 For example, you can send them a ‘swag box’, or an invitation to a dedicated event, workshop, or seminar/webinar.